 Students who show significant commitment to and understanding of global interaction may apply to have their experiences recognized with a Certificate of International Immersion, noted on the transcript and in the listing of honors at Commencement.
-The certificate is awarded by the faculty’s International Education Committee, which considers a student's overall academic record (minimum 3.000 cumulative grade-point average) and a senior portfolio and presentation.
+The faculty’s International Education Committee awards the certificate after considering a student's overall academic record (minimum 3.000 cumulative grade-point average), a senior portfolio and presentation.
 The purpose of this process is to allow you to reflect deeply on the value of your experiences.

-• cumulative time (preferable one academic year) studying abroad for more than a single 12-week term, which may include time spent in substantive independent research, internship, or other non-course activities
+• Cumulative time studying abroad should amount to more than a single 12-week term, which may include time spent in substantive independent research, internship, or other non-course activities.

-• at least 12 credits of coursework transferred to Washington and Lee University as a result of experience(s) abroad after matriculation at W&L.
+• At least 12 credits of coursework transferred to Washington and Lee University as a result of experience(s) abroad after matriculation at W&L.

 In general, students who have invested significant time (more than a 12-week term) in study abroad living with native speakers, taking coursework in the target language and volunteering, participating in community service or working in an internship are eligible to submit an application for the Certificate in International Immersion.
 Those students who have combined experience abroad through more than one of the global learning categories and reach the equivalent of a full-year immersion are also eligible to apply.

 1. Submit a cover letter and one page résumé of your international activities both on and off campus.
 These documents should be addressed to the International Education Committee and sent to the Director or Assistant Director of International Education.
 The cover letter should be a summary that justifies and provides evidence of meeting the criteria listed above.